boniolp/tsb-kit/README.md

 TSB-kit is a library of univariate time-series anomaly detection methods from the [TSB-UAD benchmark](https://github.com/TheDatumOrg/TSB-UAD).
 Overall, TSB-kit contains 13 anomaly detection methods, and 15 evaluation measures.
-This is a joint initiative between Inria, Ecole Normale Supérieure, Ohio State University and Université Paris Cité.
 If you use TSB-kit in your project or research, cite the following two papers:

 * [VLDB 2022a](https://www.paparrizos.org/papers/PaparrizosVLDB22a.pdf)